 Do something about your IBS

-Irritable bowel syndrome is an elusive condition.
+Irritable bowel syndrome (IBS) is an elusive condition.
 Sometimes it’s bad, sometimes it’s manageable.

 This gastrointestinal condition is characterised by altered bowel habits, with some people tending towards constipation, others towards diarrhoea, while others alternate between the two.
 There is usually abdominal pain and bloating.